-Ready Respectful Safe School uniform Listening Be on time Listen to others and expect to be listened to.
+Ready Respectful Safe 1.
+School uniform 1.
+Listen to others and No physical contact.
+2. Listening expect to be listened 2.
+Stay safe online both 3.
+Be on time to. in and out of school.
 Appropriate language and tone.
 Look after the building, displays and equipment.
 Represent Troon at its best, both in and out of school.
-No physical contact.
-Stay safe online both in and out of school.
-Report any problems to an adult.
+3. Report any problems to an adult.